 - Landowners interested in finding hunters willing to help manage wildlife populations must create an account with the H-Finder application and then query the database for hunters meeting the criteria specified.

-The Virginia Department of Game and Inland Fisheries makes no claims, promises, or guarantees about the absolute accuracy, completeness, or adequacy of the contents of this website and expressly disclaims liability for errors and omissions in the contents of this website.
+The Virginia Department of Wildlife Resources makes no claims, promises, or guarantees about the absolute accuracy, completeness, or adequacy of the contents of this website and expressly disclaims liability for errors and omissions in the contents of this website.
 Individuals accessing this website will make their own determination of how suitable the information and data is for their usage and intent.
 In no event will the State be responsible for damages resulting from the use or reliance upon this information and data.